 Abstract-Ethernet is the most promising solution to reduce complexity and enhance the bandwidth in the next generation incar networks.
 The real-time aspects in such networks are becoming possible through special Ethernet protocols.
 On promising candidate is the IEEE 802.1 Time Sensitive Networking protocol suite.
 However, the common Ethernet technology increases the vulnerability of the cars infrastructure.
 In this paper an algorithm is proposed which on the one hand provide protection against DoS attacks on switches by metering incoming Ethernet frames.
 And on the other hand adapts to the behaviour of the Credit Based Shaping algorithm which was firstly standardized in the Time Sensitive Networking predecessor Audio/Video Bridging.
-The evaluation of this proposed Credit Based Metering algorithm is evaluated on a state machine implementation.
+A simulation of this proposed Credit Based Metering algorithm evaluates the concept.